Role of unphysical neutrino phases in the phenomenology of consistently defined textures. Case study: traceless neutrino

-However, in all these studies, the non-physical phases were assumed to be vanishing, and the resulting correlation plots were thus limited to a slice in the parameter space characterized by vanishing non-physical phases.
-In \cite{ismael_npb}, we studied the role played by the non-physical phases in the definition of any texture, and although these non-physical phases can be absorbed by the charged lepton fields and are thus not physical in oscillation experiments, however, in future experiments involving some heavy beyond SM particles, they do have physical effects.
-In order to be consistent, we showed in \cite{chamoun2023}, that the only way to make use of any study assuming vanishing non-physical phases, is to consider it as corresponding to a new texture definition, where the defining mathematical constraint is given in the vanishing non-physical phases slice.
-In general, introducing the non-physical phases, would `dilute' the correlation plots, and no reason to assume them vanishing from the start if the objective was to study a particular texture defined by a mathematical condition and to determine its predictions.
-Moreover, any claim to realizing the texture within a model will not suffice unless it is shown that it led to the requested texture while remaining at the same time in the vanishing non-physical slice.
-As the latter is parametrization dependent, then finding a realization model represents a tough task.
-Recently, the question of traceless texture was retaken, albeit with no offer of any realization model, first in \cite{madan2018} and later in \cite{sangeeta2023}.
+However, in all these studies, the unphysical phases were assumed to be vanishing, and the resulting correlation plots were thus limited to a slice in the parameter space characterized by vanishing unphysical phases.
+Actually, recently, the question of traceless texture was retaken, albeit with no offer of any realization model, first in \cite{madan2018} and later in \cite{sangeeta2023}.